 Aug 25 11am-4pm.
-Rare and specialty fruits, vegetables, flowers and herbs are displayed and sold by Midwestern growers.
-Member participation by Seed Savers Exchange. $6/$3.
+Rare and specialty fruits, vegetables, flowers, and herbs are displayed and sold by Midwestern growers. $6 adults/$3 children under 13.

-Sept 8 2pm.
-Museum volunteer Chuck Bauer, will give a lecture on the history of corn.
-There will be discussion of the type used in the 1840’s and how farmers manipulated corn to create the variety we have today.
-Reservations required. $6.
+Sept 15 2pm.
+Museum volunteer Chuck Bauer will give a lecture on the history of corn and how farmers manipulated corn to create the variety we have today.
+Reservations encouraged. $6

 Student Harvest Days

 Oct 4 9am-1:30pm.
 Museum volunteers demonstrate 19th century living to school children.
-Limit of 600 students by advanced reservations. $5/$4.
+Limited to 500 students.
+Reservations required. $5

 Oct 6 11:30am-4 pm.
 Join museum volunteers in this celebration of the season.
-Continuous demonstrations of farm and household skills, 19th century music and food. $6/$3.
+Continuous demonstrations of farm and household skills, 19th century music, and food. $6 adults/$3 children under 13.

 Barns 101 & 201

-Oct 12 Staff member, Dave Bauer, will give two lectures on historic barns.
-Barns 101 at 10am will provide a general overview.
-Barns 201 at 1pm will provide a more in depth look.
-Both lectures will include a tour of the museum’s barns.
-Reservations required. $6 for each lecture or $12 for both.
+Oct 19 Staff member Dave Bauerís Barns 101 lecture at 10 am will provide a general overview and Barns 201 at 1pm will provide a more detail.
+Both lectures will include a tour of the museumís barns.
+Reservations required. $6 per lecture

-Nov 10 3-6 pm.
-For all those who helped out at the farm, a pot-luck with photos and awards makes for a fun social afternoon.
+Nov.
+10 3-6 pm.
+For all those who helped at the farm, a potluck with photos and awards makes for a fun evening.

 Candlelight at the Inn

 Dec 7 & 8 3-7pm.
-Experience the tradition of winter visits as practiced by families like the Garfields in their 1846 Brick Inn.
-Hospitality, food, music and bake-sale.
+Experience the tradition of winter visits as practiced by families like the Garfield's in their 1846 brick inn.
+Hospitality, food, music, and a bake sale.
 Donations accepted.